digital-asset/daml/docs/source/concepts/ledger-model/ledger-structure.rst

 of identifiers for simplicity reasons.

 A **transaction** is a list of actions.
 Thus, the consequences of an exercise form a transaction.
-In the example, the consequences of the Alice's exercise form the following transaction, where actions are again ordered left-to-right.
+In the example, the consequences of Alice's exercise form the following transaction, where actions are again ordered left-to-right.